Jxpro/custom-rustdesk/README.md

 # Rustdesk Custom ID Tool

 ## Introduction

+>   Note that if a certain ID is invalid and reset, please try more IDs.
+For example, on my Mac computer, IDs starting with 'mac' are all reset to other random ID.

 This project aims to provide a custom ID generation function for `Rustdesk`, making it easier for users to remember and manage devices.
 The main function is to simulate the official encryption algorithm, encrypt the user-entered custom ID, and output the encrypted ID.

 中文文档: [README-CN.md](https://github.com/Jxpro/custom-rustdesk/README–CN.md)